Why companies cannot afford to skip training their external partners

 - The general public

-The benefits are obvious: Instead of sales consultants of the latter travelling to attend on-site training, all employees ultimately involved in selling the product can complete relevant product training in the convenience of their home or their workplace using various devices.
+The benefits are obvious: Instead of sales consultants travelling to attend on-site training, all employees ultimately involved in selling the product can complete relevant product training in the convenience of their home or their workplace using various devices.
 For instance, an optics manufacturer placing their products with various chains can provide remote access to the product training to all sales staff of those chains’ branches.

 However, the drawback of such online training is that employees are often under time pressure or lack motivation to get started with such training.
 It is therefore crucial to minimise any barriers to entry for training measures.